 Also worth noting, Vesuvius is actually due to blow again any day now.
 I didn’t find this out until after out visit.
 Turns out we were being a little more adventurous than I realized!
 We originally had plans to hike it, too!
 Ha!

-Walking Tour Highlights
+Walking Tour of Pompeii Highlights

 Just walking on those centuries-old streets made it easy to imagine the vibrant city that once existed there.
 Just the sheer size of it is impressive and really gives you a sense of how amazing it is that it still even exists – although many parts have sadly collapsed in recent years.